lisefrac/redtrilliumgardens.com/content/buy-plants.md

 - **Groton Farmers' Market**.
 Fridays through October 17th, 3-7pm, at the Williams Barn Property (160 Chicopee Row) in Groton, MA.
 We will not attend every market, however -- we'll update here when we know specific dates.
 - **Brookline Farmers' Market**.
 With Grow Native Massachusetts.
 Thursday, September 4, 1:30-6:30pm, in the Centre St. West Parking Lot in Brookline, MA.
 - **Leominster Farmers' Market**.
-First Saturday of the month through October 2025, usually 11am-2pm.
+First Saturday of the month through October 2025, usually 11am-2pm, in Monument Square.
 Next dates are September 6 and October 4.
 - **The Farmers' Market at Forest Park**.
 With Grow Native Massachusetts.
 Tuesday, September 30th, 12:30pm to 6pm, at 300 Sumner Avenue in Springfield, MA.
+- **Gardner Farmers' Market**.
+Saturday, October 18, 2025, from 9:30am to 1pm at the Waterford Street School in Gardner, MA.